OxfordIonTrapGroup/mjolnir/Readme.md

 Python 3.6 and PyInstaller 3.4 seem to play nicely together.
 The built executable should be around 80MB.

-Install ARTIQ, strip out all the packages we don't need, then install `mjolnir`.

-The only lines in `mjolnir` containing ARTIQ imports are:

-* `from artiq.protocols.pc_rpc import simple_server_loop`
-* `from artiq.tools import verbosity_args, simple_network_args, init_logger`
-* `from artiq.protocols.pc_rpc import Client`

-`artiq.protocols` is well isolated, but `artiq.tools` imports things from elsewhere in the codebase that spiral into lots of things being imported unnecessarily.
-Comment out the `is_experiment` import and any function you find it in!

 ### New features?